ARCHITECTURAL STARTUP: Stephen Cassell

-SC: For free standing, yes.
+SC: For free-standing, yes.
 By the time we had started the Colorado house, we had moved into our own office.
 We were in Schlossberg’s for about a year, and then we had moved into an office next door to where we are now.
 Within the next year, there was super low rent.
 By then we had the loft project turned into a building renovation.
 It was a warehouse to loft conversion.
 That turned into a few more projects within that building, about five or six projects.
 That really powered our office.
-We also had work for a company that we had known from our time at Stephen’s.
-A lot of back office work that you would never see published, but it paid the bills.
+We also had worked for a company that we had known from our time at Stephen’s.
+A lot of back-office work that you would never see published, but it paid the bills.
 The design projects then began to come in.
 We did a loft on 20th street.
 The house in Colorado ended up being for the parents of the people that we had done that loft for.
 Actually, we just finished another project for that same client a few months ago.

 JP: So you use the network of existing work to generate new work.

 SC: It was hourly work and they just constantly had something for us to do.
 It was really helpful for the first three or four years.
 After a certain point, we began to phase that out of our office.
 It was not ambitious enough architecturally.
 Since we had enough paid good projects, we phased that out.
 Most practices in New York start with interiors.

 JP: That seems to be one of the hardest things about starting an office in New York.
 So many offices begin by starting on these lofts and renovations but never quite gain traction on anything larger.
 How did you overcome that?